-Which Apple Watch color should you get: Silver, gold, rose gold, gray, black, or white?
+Which Apple Watch color should you get: Silver, gold, gray, black, or white ceramic?

 Apple Watch is the first major tech product to truly blur the lines with fashion.
 That's because watches have never just been about telling time.
 They've been about making a statement.
 As much gadget as jewelry, we don't carry them — we wear them.
 And that means the color you pick is about as personal a decision as you can make.

-If you're on the fence about which finish to get, here's what you need to consider!
+If you're on the fence about which finish to pick up, here's what you need to consider!

 - Discoloration doubts